BenKuhnhaeuser/TrainingInPhylogenomics/README.md

 ## Contributors
-Paul Bailey
+* Paul Bailey
-Sidonie Bellot
+* Sidonie Bellot
-Ben Kuhnhaeuser
+* Ben Kuhnhaeuser

 ## Guide To contributors
 * Need to think how the document(s) can be modified.
 Is it best to transfer agreed tracked changes from e.g. a Google doc?
+  * Can edit online and leave a commit message with your name - there's even an extended message box to leave further info
 * The idea is the the content should be very succinct and to the point
 * Maybe contributors should meet occasionally to assess structure and agree new content
 * If the document grows significantly or new topics are included, could break out into several files